 Street harassment prevents individuals from feeling safe in their communities.
 Do you have a personal experience with street harassment in Washington, DC?
 We’d love to hear your story!

-- Your story will be shared publicly on our My Streets, Too blog (with your initials, not your full name).
+Your story will be shared publicly on our My Streets, Too blog (with your initials, not your full name) and help to inform our policy and programmatic activities to keep our city safer for everyone.

 In some cases, your experience with harassment may involve discrimination on the basis of one of the 19 protected traits for people that live, visit, or work in DC—such as gender identity or expression.
 If you’d like to file a human rights complaint, we can guide you through the process, just let us know.